LastLongerProject/GoodToGo_Backend/APIdoc.md

 	apiKey : String,
 	secretKey : String,
 	role : {
-		typeCode : String, // Should be "clerk" storeID : Number,
+		typeCode : String // Should be "clerk"
-		manager : Boolean // false
 	}
 }
 ```